cyrillef/webhooks-properties/docs/properties.md

 * region {string, optional} - Model Derivative proxy Region.
 Possible values: US, EMEA.
 By default, it is set to US, and unless you are using a BIM360 EMEA Hub, it is recommended to leave it to US.

-* properties {string, optional} - Includes properties in the tree, Default is false.
+* properties {boolean, optional} - Includes properties in the tree, Default is false.

+* keephiddens {boolean, optional} - Keeps hidden properties in the properties node (requires properties=true), Default is false.

+* keepinternals {boolean, optional} - Keeps internal properties in the properties node (requires properties=true), Default is false.

 **Example**